Djaoued2006/FILE_SYSTEM/README.md

 # FILE_SYSTEM
-    + this is a small project make for educational purposes
+    + this is a small project made for educational purposes
     + you're free to take the source code and do whatever you want

 # DATA STRUCTURE